TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 Since its smaller, it should be very good on the battery and because of this, performance of the phone during usage of apps should be optimal too, the best performance these 2gb ram , this cpu can offer.
 Its LOS + PHH-Treble combined, i mean its good.
 It comes rooted by default.
 You won't really hard-brick ur device, or have to return to MIUI ever again, you can always use these images, and try new ones, and easily flash them through fastbootd as we did before.

-What Works / doesn't work
+What Works / Doesn't work / Hardware Info
-Hardware Info

 > Component             |   | Comment